AdaCore/spark2014/docs/lrm/source/packages.rst

 13. A ``constituent`` of a synchronized state abstraction shall be either a synchronized object or another synchronized state abstraction.
-    A ``constituent`` of a non-external state abstraction shall be neither an effectively volatile object nor an external state abstraction.
+    A ``constituent`` of a state abstraction which is neither external nor synchronized shall be not be an effectively volatile object, a synchronized state abstraction, or an external state abstraction.

 .. _etu-refined_state_aspects-lr: